joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 - Encrypts IP packets to secure data transmission.
 - Confirms the identity of communicating devices.
 - Protects against data modification during transit.
-- an be used for site-to-site and client-to-site VPNs.
+- Can be used for site-to-site and client-to-site VPNs.
 - Supports secure communication between hosts (transport) and networks (tunnel).

+To secure the communication between two endpoints, we can utilized the following mechanisms:

+- Kerberos
+- NTLMv2
+- PKI Certificates
+- Pre-Shared Key (PSK)

-### Steps in Establishing IPSec Tunnel
+### Establishing an IPSec Tunnel

 1. Request to start Internet Key Exchange (IKE).
     - PC1 Initiates trafffic to PC2.